Breastfeeding For Working Nurse Moms Is Hard When Hospitals Aren't Supportive

 By Angelina Gibson

 If you’re a breastfeeding mother, and you pump, you’ve probably pumped in some awkward places.
-And doing so as a working nurse is a special challenge.
+And doing so as a working nurse is a special challenge - especially when nurses rarely get breaks and many hospitals do not have allocated lactation rooms.

 When it’s time to pump, it’s TIME to pump!
 Like, right now!
 Looking back on World Breastfeeding Week we’ve heard from mothers who are nurses or work within the healthcare industry who were forced to pump in hospital bathrooms, utility closets, patient showers or their own personal vehicles.
 Why?
 Because their work circumstances didn't allow for adequate breaks or access to lactation facilities.